-This advice has been written to help keep you and your fellow cyclists riding safely and efficiently and to help minimise inconvenience to other road users.
+We’ve written this advice to help you and your fellow cyclists ride safely and efficiently whilst minimising inconvenience to other road users.
 The advice is based on Cambridge Cycling Club’s guide.
 In the main the advice refers to club runs, but is useful for all rides.
 It is not exhaustive, so please also use your common sense and comply with the Highway Code.

 HIBC is an inclusive club and we encourage new and less experienced cyclists.
-When you ride with us, the group will try to help you if you have a problem, wait for you if you have a puncture or other mechanical issue, and will wait if you’re a little behind on the hills!
+When you ride with us, the group will try to help you if you have a problem, such as a puncture or other mechanical issue, and will wait if you’re a little behind on the hills!
 However the aim of club cycling is to ride at an even pace with rides largely non-stop, unless a visit to a cafe is planned.

-Our rides are advertised by their intended average speed, which will usually be attained, so you should choose rides according to your ability to maintain the advertised pace, and, as you become more experienced, your ability to contribute on the front of the group.
+Our rides are advertised by their intended average speed, which will usually be attained.
+You should choose rides according to your ability to maintain the advertised speed, and, as you become more experienced, your ability to contribute on the front of the group.

 - Make sure your bike is in good and safe working order before each ride.

 - On each ride take at least: water, some food, a puncture repair kit, pump, spare tube or tubeless repair kit, basic tools, your mobile phone and some money for a café stop, if planned.

 - In wet weather riders are required to use mudguards.
 It is courteous to riders behind you, and in really wet conditions prevents spray from obscuring others’ visibility.